akhiljalan/beautiful-jekyll/aboutme.md

 </div>

 Having learned a bit about world events, I came to Cal in 2015 intending to major in Economics or Political Science.
-But during first semester, I ended up enjoying the math class I took (an introduction to linear algebra and differential equations) so much that I decided to study math instead.
+But during first semester, I ended up enjoying the math class I took (an introduction to linear algebra and differential equations) so much that I decided to study applied math instead.
+From there, my curiosity led me into classes in programming, algorithms, statistics, and machine learning.
+Now, here I am.

-Besides the math-y stuff, I've made some great friends and memories in [Effective Altruists of Berkeley](https://www.facebook.com/effectivealtruismberkeley/), a student club about [effective altruism](https://www.effectivealtruism.org/).
+Besides learning a ton in my classes, I've made some great friends and memories in [Effective Altruists of Berkeley](https://www.facebook.com/effectivealtruismberkeley/), a student club about [effective altruism](https://www.effectivealtruism.org/).
 I've been President of EAB since January 2017.